biomassives/peacewater_website/_people/kellie-brewer.md

 ---
 Claudia Mbinda Mwende is a powerful force for change in East Africa

-In her hometown region of Machakos, Kenya,  Miss
+In her hometown region of Machakos, Kenya,

+Production of Bags

 Ongoing Collaborations with SCD Hub have been

-Nulla vitae elit libero, a pharetra augue.
-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cras mattis consectetur purus sit amet fermentum.
-Aenean lacinia bibendum nulla sed consectetur.
+ILO Training Program Grant Reciolient

+Dandora Training

+Tree and Flower Nurseries

+Kitchen medicinals garden

+Music  Mc teach

+Soundcloud ( donation button )